syed-7danial/murhty-dr/bankos-dr/services/rds/Readme.md

 Failover RDS becomes the new primary instance, ready to handle production traffic.
 Active region RDS remains untouched unless a manual restoration is triggered later.

+The previous RDS instane has "old" appended to its name The read replica of the newly promoted RDS is made in the active region
 ### Note:
 Only the RDS instances defined in the configuration are modified.
 No other RDS instances or databases are affected.